occam-ra/occam/doc/occam-user-manual.md

 Finally, there is a wild card character that the rebinning module identifies, which is “\*”, which means “everything else.”
 This can be used only in the last bin as in

-Occam User’s Manual 3/13/2017 42

 kappa, 5,1,k, \[1(1,3);2(4);3(\*)\]

 In this case kappa will be rebinned and original states 1 and 3 will become new state 1, original state 4 will become new state 2 and rest of the states of kappa will become new state 3 (in this case states 2 and 5).

-**Appendix 2.
-Missing Values in the Data** In the data that Occam actually sees, a row (case) and column (variable) cannot have a a blank in a variable’s field.
+## Appendix 2.
+Missing Values in the Data
+In the data that Occam actually sees, a row (case) and column (variable) cannot have a a blank in a variable’s field.
 In preparing data for Occam, a missing value can be handled in one of three ways: (a) the row can be deleted from the data, (b) an additional value for the variable can be defined, namely “.”, which means “missing”, or (c) the value can be assigned randomly based on the observed probabilities of the different values in the rest of the data (this must be done by the user before running Occam).
 Note that the rebinning option described above allows one to have Occam omit rows (cases) where variables are marked as having missing values indicated as “.”.

-**Appendix 3.
-Additional Parameters in the Input File** In addition to action, variables, and data, the data file may include additional parameter specifications.
+## Appendix 3.
+Additional Parameters in the Input File
+In addition to action, variables, and data, the data file may include additional parameter specifications.
 A parameter specification is either just a single line when the parameter is a “switch,” such as the “no-frequency” parameter shown above, or it involves two lines, the first giving the parameter name and the second its value.

 At present *the only parameters that can be set **only** in the data file* (aside from the “:no- frequency” declaration) and not on the web input page are ipf-maxit and ipf-maxdev, which control the Iterative Proportional Fitting Algorithm.
 The user will in general not need to think about these parameters or change them from their default values.
 IPF generates calculated probabilities for some types of models. ipf-maxit is the maximum number of IPF iterations; ipf-maxdev is the maximum difference of frequencies (not probabilities) allowed between a state in the distribution for a calculated projection included in the model and the same state in the observed projection.
 If Chi-square errors are reported in a run, consider increasing “ipf-maxit” and decreasing “ipf-maxdev.”

 One can specify in the data file the number of levels to be searched and the search width (the number of models retained at each level).
 For example, to search 10 levels and keep the best 5 models at each level, one adds the following lines above the data:

 :search-levels 10 :optimize-search-width 5 ~However,\ one\ can\ specify\ the\ number\ of\ search\ levels\ and\ the\ search\ width\ on\ the\ web~ input page, and it is more convenient to do so there.
-When search levels and width are specified *both* in the data file and on the web input page, the web input page values take
+When search levels and width are specified *both* in the data file and on the web input page, the web input page values take priority.

-Occam User’s Manual 3/13/2017 43

-priority.
 If these values are *not* specified in either the data file or the web input page, they will take on their default values, as follows:

 parameter default search-levels 7 optimize-search-width 3 ipf-maxit 266 ipf-maxdev .25

 Parameter settings are echoed in Occam’s output by checking “Print Options Settings” so that one has a record of them.
 This is good practice, so this option is on by default.

-**Appendix 4.
-Zipping the Input File** Occam can now accept input files in the “zip” format.
+## Appendix 4.
+Zipping the Input File
+Occam can now accept input files in the “zip” format.
 Zipping a file creates a compressed version that is potentially much smaller, allowing for a faster upload when submitting a new job.
 The file is unzipped on the Occam server, and the data in the file are unaffected.
 Because Occam input files are typically very simple, zip compression can reduce their size by as much as 90%.

 To zip your input file, first prepare it as you would normally.
 Once it is ready for submission, you must zip it with a compression program.
 Fortunately, these are now included by default in most modern operating systems.
 To use this feature, create a new document, with the ‘.zip’ suffix.
 Select this .zip file from the Occam web page, in place of your normal input file.
 As long as you have submitted only a single file, Occam should handle the zipped file the same way it handles a text file.